yousty/pg_eventstore/docs/appending_events.md

 ## Append your first event

-The simplest way to append an event is to create an event object, a stream object and call client's `#append_to_stream` method.
+The easiest way to append an event is to create an event object and a stream object and call the client's `#append_to_stream` method.

 ```ruby
 require 'securerandom'